Upstatement/mobile-stories-wp-theme/README.md

-# Ups Dock WordPress Starter Kit
+# Mobile Stories WordPress Theme

 This starter kit is used to create the following: